 - Obstruction from a tumor

 - Trauma to the nose

-During a DCR, your surgeon creates a new opening from the lacrimal sac to your nasal cavity.
+During an external DCR, your oculoplastic surgeon creates an opening from the lacrimal sac to your nasal cavity.
 The surgeon makes a small incision in the skin, in the area under your eye and next to your nose.
 Through this incision, your surgeon creates a small opening in the bone beneath.
 This opening then connects your lacrimal sac and your nasal cavity.
-Sometimes, the surgeon leaves a small tube there to help keep the new tear duct open.
+The surgeon leaves a small tube there to help keep the new tear duct open.

 The procedure is done to relieve the symptoms of a blocked tear duct.
 These include excessive eye watering or crusting around your eye.
 If the duct is infected, you might have the following symptoms: